oVirt/ovirt-site/source/develop/release-management/features/storage/pass-discard-from-guest-to-underlying-storage.html.md

 A lun that supports the property that *discard zeroes the data* guarantees that previously discarded blocks are read back as zeros from it.
 - A storage domain supports the property that *discard zeroes the data* iff **all** of the luns that it is built from support it.
 That means that if at least one of its luns doesn't support the property that *discard zeroes the data*, then so is the storage domain.

-Thus, *Wipe After Delete* and *Pass Discard* can be both enabled for the same disk iff the corresponding storage domain supports the property that *discard zeroes the data*.
+Thus, *Wipe After Delete* and *Pass Discard* can be both enabled for the same disk iff the corresponding storage domain supports *discard* and the property that *discard zeroes the data*.

 ##### File storage
 On file storage, the file system guarantees that previously removed blocks are read back as zeros.
 Thus, vdsm never wipes removed disks on file storage like it does in block storage, because the file system does the work for us.<br/>
-Therefore, it is always allowed to enable both *Wipe After Delete* and *Pass Discard* for a disk on file storage, but the disk's *Pass Discard* property **cannot** remain enabled if it is moved or copied to a block domain that doesn't support *discard* , i.e the *Pass Discard* property of the new/copied disk will be set to false.
+Therefore, it is always allowed to enable both *Wipe After Delete* and *Pass Discard* for a disk on file storage, but such a disk cannot be moved to a block domain that doesn't support both *discard* and the property that *discard zeroes the data*.

 ## Usage